-Instead of placing the person (or object) being filmed in the dead center of the camera frame, the visual appearance will look better if they appear slightly off to one side.
-For example, the presenter will look better if they line up with one the two vertical lines on the grid.
+Instead of placing the hero (you) or an object in the dead center of the frame, the composition will look better if you appear slightly off to one side.
+For example, you will have a better-looking video if you’re lined up with either one of the two vertical lines on the grid.

-Do you Give a “F”?
+Do you Give an “F”?

 Eye-tracking research suggests that the first area that attracts the viewers’ attention on-screen is the area at the top left.
 Viewers then look down, and then across the top of the screen.
 In simple terms, their eyes scan the screen in the shape of a capital “F”.
 This applies to websites, photos, and when viewing a film.

 What do you consider to be the most important visual element in your shot?

 Is it the presenter?
 Is it an object, or product placement?
 Is it a background element?
 Or is it some text you want the audience to read on-screen?

 Whatever you want your viewer to focus on, position the most important element on the vertical lines and arrange the rest of your composition accordingly.

 Add the Rule of Thirds technique to your video pre-production toolbox when planning out your next video shoot.
 Think about what elements you want visible on the screen with you.
 For example, if its product placement where would you position it?

 Most of all, experiment with your framing and positioning to choose those elements that will best support your key messages or enhance your visual identity.